 Wherever and however you choose to fish Tiny Carp:

 - Tiny Carp items are bound to angler, but no confirmation dialogue will appear.
 You can safely auto-loot and quickly re-cast.
 Tiny Carp make a "clinking" sound when they drop into your bags, different from the sound made by other fish caught in Pandaria.

 - Always keep at least 2 bag slots empty.
 3 slots if you are fishing with an Ancient Pandaren Fishing Charm.
 A Tiny Carp can potentially be caught alongside a Pagle fish, filling 2 free slots.
 The Charm is theoretically capable of producing a catch that fills 3 slots, such as a Tiny Carp, Pagle fish, and Sealed Crate (Pandaria).

-- Tiny Carp are very rare, but the catch is random.
-Realistically, expect to spend days (weeks, months) trying to catch each Tiny Carp.
+- Tiny Carp are rare, but the catch is random.
+Realistically, expect to spend days (or even weeks) trying to catch each Tiny Carp.
 Don't expect to catch it in one sitting.
 The best advice is to relax!
 Enjoy the scenery.
 Fish for short periods in between other activities.
 Eventually you catch the Tiny Carp you seek...